cincuranet/blog/_posts/2012-11-01-233043-union-and-concat-in-linq-to-entities.md

 ---
+title: |
-title: "Union and Concat in LINQ to Entities"
+  Union and Concat in LINQ to Entities
 date: 2012-11-01T14:29:09Z
 tags:
   - Entity Framework